emartineznunez/AutoMeKin/docs/other.md

 {: .important }
 `post_proc value(s)`
 [from one to three `values`: first `value` is a string: `bbfs`, `bots` or `no`; the second and third are integers or floats; default values: `bbfs 20 1` for all samplings except association where the default value is `no`]
 The first `value` is the post-processing algorithm employed to detect reaction events and it can be bbfs, the default, `bots` or `no`, if no algorithm is applied; this makes only sense for the purpose of testing the MD module.
-For `bbfs` two more values can follow: the time window (in fs) employed by bbfs and the number of guess structures selected per candidate.
+For `bbfs` two more values can follow: the time window in fs employed by `bbfs` and the number of guess structures selected per candidate.
 Possible choices for this last number can be 1 or 3.

 Example:
 ```
 post_proc bbfs 20 1
 ```
 If `bots`, for bond order time series, is employed, _only with BXDE, vdW and external_, the algorithm developed by [Hutchings et al.](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b01039) is employed.
-In this case the two additional values are the cutoff frequency (in cm<sub>−1</sup>) for the low-pass filter used to smooth bond order time series, and the number of standard deviations considered to identify peaks associated with reactive events.
+In this case the two additional values are the cutoff frequency (in cm<sup>−1</sup>) for the low-pass filter used to smooth bond order time series, and the number of standard deviations considered to identify peaks associated with reactive events.
 The default values for this algorithm are:
 ```
 post_proc bots 200 2.5
 ```

-**temp** value
+{: .important }
+`temp value`

-[value is an integer or string with no blank spaces; **only with MD and BXDE** ; no default]
+[`value` is an integer or string with no blank spaces; _only with MD and BXDE_ ; no default]

-If an integer, value is the temperature (in K) of the MD or BXDE simulations.
-If a range ( **only valid for MD** ), the temperature is randomly selected in the given range.
-In the absence of the temp keyword, the program automatically defines the following range of temperatures: [ 5452.
-04 ×(𝑠− 1 )/𝑛𝑎𝑡𝑜𝑚− 15517.
-34 ×(𝑠− 1 )/𝑛𝑎𝑡𝑜𝑚] K, which has been optimized for formic acid.
-However, as for etraj, the boundaries are adjusted “on the fly” to obtain a minimum reactivity of 60%. **For BXDE, temp has only one value (with 1000 being the default).**
+If an integer, `value` is the temperature (in K) of the MD or BXDE simulations.
+If a range, _only valid for MD_, the temperature is randomly selected in the given range.
+In the absence of the temp keyword, the program automatically defines the following range of temperatures: $\scriptstyle{5452.04(s−1)/natom−15517.34(s−1)/natom}$ K, which has been optimized for formic acid.
+However, as for `etraj`, the boundaries are adjusted _on the fly_ to obtain a minimum reactivity of 60%. _For BXDE, temp has only one value (with 1000 being the default)._

 **thmass** value